mezhanglei/react-easy-formrender/README.md

 }
 ```

-### Listening for form values
+### Form Component Props
+- base Attributes：from `Form Props` in [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore)
-watch attribute: can listen to changes in the value of any field, for example:
+- `watch` attribute: can listen to changes in the value of any field, for example:
 ```javascript
 const watch = {
   'name1': (newValue, oldValue) => {